TwahirMohamed/ALXprodev-Devops/README.md

 It should save the response to a json file: data.json

 If the request fails, it should log the error to an error file: errors.txt

+# Task 1: Extract Pokémon Data
+Objective: Use advanced text manipulation tools (jq, awk, sed) to extract specific data from the API response.

+Instructions:

+Write a script that extracts the Pokémon’s name, height, weight, and type from the JSON file created in Task 0.

+Format the output in a human-readable way,“Pikachu is of type Electric, weighs 6kg, and is 0.4m tall.”

+You should only use these commands: jq, awk, sed

+Sample Output:

+ghostmode@GhostMode:~$ ./parse_pikachu
+Pikachu is of type Electric, weighs 6kg, and is 0.4m tall. ghostmode@GhostMode:~$